-Per the report, Henry was taken in by military police after his stint on the show ended and he was sentenced to 34 days in a military prison.
-The 28-year-old spent 24 days behind bars.
+Per the report, Henry was taken in by military police after his stint on the show ended and sentenced to 34 days in a military prison.
+The 28-year-old ended up spending only 24 days behind bars.

 Henry, an Air Specialist, asked his commander at RAF Spadeadam, Cumbria, for extra leave in 2023 to take part in the TV show.
 It was refused, but he did the show anyway against the ruling.